Skip to Main Content

 The University of Manitoba campuses are located on original lands of Anishinaabeg, Cree, Ojibwe-Cree, Dakota, and Dene peoples, and on the National Homeland of the Red River Métis.
 More

 Welcome to the new LibGuide for our Icelandic Special Collections here at the University of Manitoba.
 Here you can find links to electronic resources for both research and learning Icelandic.
 Please feel free to contact us if you have any questions.
-Below are the most recent additions to our physical book collection, updated daily.The physical collection currently includes 28461 items, 27455 of which are circulating and are available through interlibrary loan.
+Under Collection Additions are the most recent additions to our physical book collection, updated daily.The physical collection currently includes over 34000 items, 29766 of which are circulating and are available through interlibrary loan.

 Icelandic Special Collections and Rare Books Librarian